Water Pollution Diseases

 - Kidney damage caused by a series of chemicals

-- Neurological problems - damage of the nervous system – usually due to the presence of chemicals such as pesticides (i.e., DDT)
+- Neurological problems - damage to the nervous system – usually due to the presence of chemicals such as pesticides (e.g. DDT)

-- Thyroid system disorders (a common example is exposure through perchlorate which is a chemical contaminating large water bodies such as Colorado River)
+- Thyroid system disorders (a common cause is exposure to perchlorate, which is a chemical contaminating large water bodies such as the Colorado River)

-- Increased water pollution creates breeding grounds for malaria-carrying mosquitoes killing 1.2-2.7 million people a year
+- Increased water pollution creates breeding grounds for malaria-carrying mosquitoes, which kill 1.2-2.7 million people a year

-- A series of less serious health effects could be associated by bathing into contaminated water (i.e, polluted beach water) including:
+- A series of less serious health effects could be associated to bathing in contaminated water (i.e. polluted beach water) including:

 - Pink eyes